goofycoder/startup/thoughts_quotes.md

 ## thoughts

+- What most businesses really do is make wealth.
+They do something people want.

+- Money is not wealth.
+It's just something we use to move wealth around.

+- Everyone in a company works together to create wealth, in the sense of making more things people want.

 - I think the thing that's been most surprising to me is how one's perspective on time shifts.
 Working on our startup, I remember time seeming to stretch out, so that a month was a huge interval.

 - Build the absolute smallest thing that can be considered a complete application and ship it.